Crestwave/dst-misc/util/lobby/README.md

 POSIX shell scripts to fetch and parse lobby data.

 The scripts optionally accept specific regions as arguments, defaulting to all.
-Namely: china, eu, sing, us
+Namely: ap-east-1, ap-southeast, eu-central-1, us-east-1

-* `fetch.sh` - Outputs lobby data into data/*region*.json.
+* `fetch.sh` - Outputs lobby data into data/*region*/\*.json.
-* `chars.sh` - Parses data/*region*.json and outputs a ranking of how many people are using a character.
+* `chars.sh` - Parses data/*region*/\*.json and outputs a ranking of how many people are using a character.

-To run `fetch.sh`, you'll need to set the `KLEI_TOKEN` environmental variable to your client token.
-The simplest way to retrieve this is to run `print(TheFrontEnd:GetAccountManager():GetToken())` in the in-game console.
+To run `fetch.sh`, you'll need to set the `KLEI_TOKEN` environmental variable your cluster token.
+The simplest way to retrieve this is to run `print(TheNet:GenerateClusterToken())` in the in-game console.

-Note that this token eventually expires, so you'll have to get new ones periodically.
-Alternatively, you can ask Klei for a permanent token; they are open to it and have given them to several sites that utilize lobby data.
+Note: Because of the lobby v2 update, you will now need to run `lobby.sh` before `fetch.sh`.

 ---